-After much thought I had an idea.
-Over the last few decades combustion vehicles have been moving to forced induction (turbocharger/supercharged engines) to get better power out of smaller engines while still getting great gas mileage.
+After much thought, I had an idea.
+Over the last few decades, combustion vehicles have been moving to forced induction (turbocharger/supercharged engines) to get better power out of smaller engines while still getting great gas mileage.
 I thought turbos would be in all cars eventually.
 But sadly that is not turning out to be the case.
-Although turbos more popular than they used to be, its now electric cars that are the future and will eventually replace combustion engines.
+Although turbos are more popular than they used to be, it’s now electric cars that are the future and will eventually replace combustion engines.
 I found it fitting due to this to make a lamp out of the turbo.
-Morphing the combustion engine turbo into an electric lamp symbolizing the eventual movement to electric vehicles.
+Morphing the combustion engine turbo into an electric lamp symbolizes the eventual movement to electric vehicles.
 It turns out there were already turbo lamps being sold on the internet so I was disappointed this wasn’t an original idea.
-Either way I am going to be putting my own spin on it.
+Either way, I am going to be putting my spin on it.

 Making the lamp:

 - First step was cleaning up the turbo.
 There are both oil and coolant lines going to the turbo and I had a leaky valve cover spraying oil all over it.
 It took a fair bit of time with a stiff brush along with dish soap and water to get it acceptable to be placed inside a house.

 - Its heavy and metal so I needed something to go between it and the surface it will be sitting on.
 I picked up some heavy duty felt sheets that I measured and cut to go over the exhaust housing outlet.
 This is easily the stiffest and strongest felt I have dealt with.
 Its hard to bend which means it was very hard to cut in a circle.
 It should not collapse under the weight of the turbo and will prevent scratching and dings.

 - I picked up a basic lamp wiring kit which made things significantly easier.
 This kit is cheap, you wont see much of it anyways once I am done.